AnantDhavale/PredictFlow/README.md

 PredictFlow is distributed under a **Hybrid Open License**.

 - ✅ Free for personal and educational use with copyright attribution.
+If you wish to deploy or integrate it commercially, please contact Anant for permissions.
-- 🚫 Professional or commercial use requires permission from the author
+- 🚫 Professional or commercial use requires permission from the author.

 See the [LICENSE.md](./LICENSE.md) file for details or contact Anant Dhavale for licensing discussions.